thmsdnnr/javascript30/day11/README.md

 ##TO-DO:

-* Improve CSS styling
+* [ ] Improve CSS styling (flexbox or not?)

+* [ ] Make more responsive (mobile?)

+* [ ] Add duration of video at right

-* Implement an "on-hover" so that the controls pop into the player from the bottom/top/left/right depending on where the hover happens and are scaled appropriately
+* [ ]Implement an "on-hover" so that the controls pop into the player from the bottom/top/left/right depending on where the hover happens and are scaled appropriately

 <http://stackoverflow.com/questions/3463621/css-label-text-right-below-input-element>